PasqualeMainolfi/CoursesHub/COURSES/COME05/SamplingSynthesisAndDigitalSoundProcessing/SYLLABUS_AND_TOOLS.md

 - **Sweigart A.**, Automate The Boring Stuff with Python 2nd Edition, 2020
 - **Xenakis I.**, Formalized Music, Thought and Matematics in composition, 1992
 - **Rocchesso D.**, Introduction to Sound Processing, 2003
 - **Petrarca S.**, Matematica per la musica e il suono, Aracne 2010
+- **Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C.**, Introduction to algorithms.
+MIT press.
+2022
+- **Lazzarini, V., Yi, S., Heintz, J., Brandtsegg, Ø., & McCurdy, I.**, Csound: A sound and music computing system.
+Springer 2016

 > **Required Software and Tools**

-To participate in this course, it is necessary to install:
+To participate in this course, in addition to a personal computer with sufficient processing power and memory to run programming software, you will need the following tools:

 - Programming Languages
   - [Python](#python)